cheng2zhang/tempering/prog/NAMD/README.thstat.md

   * Logging the potential energy.

-#### Velocity-scaling after temperature transition
+#### Velocity rescaling after temperature transitions

-Since the temperature is a dynamic variable in adaptive tempering, the velocities must be scaled corresponding after a temperature transition.
+Since the temperature is a dynamic variable in adaptive tempering, the velocities must be rescaled correspondingly after a temperature transition.
-The original implementation lacks this step, and thus is incorrect.
+Simulated tempering based on the potential energy does not work without this step.
 Please see details in doc/vsTmove.pdf, and ../test/Argon_NAMD_ST/cmp.png for an example.

 #### One-step mismatch in Controller.C and Sequencer.C